No. 81 Squadron IAF: Operations

 The squadron is the workhorse of any operation that require heavy lift for the Indian Armed Forces or the Government of India.
-It has been deployed in vast number of varied scenarios that include transportation of oxygen tanks to India during the medical oxygen shortage in India caused by Covid.
+It has been deployed in vast number of varied scenarios that include transportation of oxygen tanks to India during the medical oxygen shortage in India caused by the COVID-19 pandemic in India.
 The Sky Lords carried out rapid troop deployment by India in Ladakh during the 2020-21 border India-China standoff.
 The 81st Squadron has also carried out evacuation of Indians and foreign nationals from volatile regions during uncertain situations.
 These include the 2015 Yemen crises, rescue and relief sorties to Nepal during April 2015 Nepal earthquake, evacuation of Indians from war torn South Sudan in 2016.
 It also airlifted Indians, many Afghan MPs, Afghan Sikhs and Hindus, and the staff of Indian embassy in Afghanistan after Taliban took over Kabul following US troop pullout.
 It has also had foreign deployments to Tajikistan in August 2013, and to Rwanda to support Indian peacekeepers.
 The squadron has carried out numerous other humanitarian and military operations.